Introduction

 2. Gold ore dressing

 In the flotation process, the potential source of environmental impact is mainly chemical reagents, which may affect the field and the surrounding environment.
-The flotation tailings is related to some of the following issues
+The flotation tailings are related to some of the following issues

 (1) Acidic effluent water